-Solar panel installation depends on several factors, cost, being one of the major ones.
-In this post, we will explore solar panels cost per square foot, to determine how much money you need to install that solar system you desire.
+Solar panel installation depends on several factors, cost being one of the major ones.
+This post will explore solar panels’ cost per square foot to determine how much money you need to install that desired solar system.

 Everyone now wants to go green and live sustainably.
 For this reason, the demand for renewable energy sources continues to grow.

 In fact, according to iea.org reports, the use of renewable energy increased by 3% in 2020.
-This resulted from an increase in the generation of electricity from renewable sources, by almost 7%.
+This resulted from an increase in electricity generation from renewable sources by almost 7%.
 In contrast, the use of other fuels declined significantly.

 Solar energy is one of the major contributors to renewable energy that is also quite accessible to everyone.
-It is easy to install solar panels in our homes, offices, and even on large commercial or industrial properties.
+Installing solar panels in our homes, offices, and even on large commercial or industrial properties is easy.

 - For instance, how much do solar panels cost per square foot?